 woodworm eggs from successfully boring into the timber and continuing the woodworm

 life cycle.
-If woodworm, or worse still Death Watch Beetle, is allowed to continue,
+If woodworm, or worse still Death Watch Beetle, (or even worse still

-the timber will be structurally weakened by the furniture beetle flight holes.
+weakened by the multitude of internal tunnels and beetle flight escape holes.

 These exit holes are evidence of an attack of some type of woodworm, but the size

 of the exit hole is important in determining the beetle species and hence its

 life expectancy.
 Death watch Beetle has a much longer cycle (8 to 10 years) than

 Common Furniture Beetle (3 to 5 years), so woodworm treatment, as a woodworm killer,

 has to be adapted to suit the insect involved.
 Timber treatment is only part of